 Obviously, if your pitch or post is really just an advertisement for your own blog or product, I will reject it.
-You are welcome, however, to include links back to your site or other sites provided that they add value to the article.
-I rarely take out links, but reserve the right to do so.
-In this way, you can get value for your post in the form of traffic and recognition of your site.
+You are welcome, however, to include one dofollow link back to your site and one to some other Authority Site provided that they add value to the article.

 - Your post must be original content, not published elsewhere on the Internet.

 - You must not publish the content elsewhere on the Internet once it is published on my site.
 Feel free to talk about your post or link to it elsewhere.

 - Please include at least one picture in your article.